 Do Your Homework

-In addition to knowing what to look for, experts say it’s essential to know what you are willing to do.
+In addition to knowing what to look for, experts say it’s important to know what you are willing to do.

 “It’s important to make sure that you are ready and that you have realistic expectations,” says Kathy Gilmour, director of Helping Hounds.
 “The expenses associated with veterinary care can be a big consideration for many people.
 We see people who think that getting a dog will make them get out and walk more.
 They don’t.
 Dogs have a lot of value to add to families.
 But they are also a lot of work.
 They have to have exercise and companionship.
 They also need training.
 All of that requires time.”